St. Ann Parish has opened its churches for daily and Sunday mass attendance. We are operating on a modified summer schedule (no noon Mass on Sunday).

 - The Church will remain open daily until 11:00, for private prayer, adoration, and meditation

-- We will have Eucharistic Exposition and Benediction immediately following daily mass on July 1, 2, and 3; as well as on the First Friday of each month.
+- We will have Eucharistic Exposition and Benediction immediately following daily mass on the First Friday of each month.
 The Rite conclude with Benediction at 11:00 AM.

 Volunteers are needed throughout the summer months to assist at weekend masses at both St. Ann Church and OLG Church.
 We’ll need you to arrive 45 minutes before the start of mass.
 If you are willing to serve at a mass during the summer, please reach out to Alexis Sclama by email.

 We need to exercise a great deal of care for ourselves, for our families, and for all our fellow parishioners as we resume our mass attendance and reception of the sacraments.
 Please be aware that mass attendance is very, very different from what we were all used to, before the churches were closed.
 Just to name a few things:

 - Those over 65 and/or having a health vulnerability are encouraged very strongly to not attend at this time.
 The diocesan dispensation from attending Sunday Mass is still in effect.

 - Seating is limited to ensure proper social distancing.

 - Hand sanitizer should be used upon entering the church.

 - Masks must be brought with you and worn to cover both nose and mouth throughout the Mass (we cannot supply masks).

 - Because seating must be by direction of the ushers, you cannot enter the church once mass starts.
 Doors will be locked.

 Please read the document below.
 It contains information